Chart Color Schemes

 The labour market performance in West Gladstone lags significantly behind most other regions nationally

-Manufacturing, specifically, shows notable concentration with employment levels at 2.1 times the regional average.
-Conversely, agriculture, forestry & fishing has limited presence, with only 0.1% of residents employed in these sectors compared to the regional average of 4.5%.
-The ratio of workers to residents, as recorded in the Census, is 0.6, indicating a level of local employment opportunities above the norm.
-In the past year, employment increased by 0.8%, while labour force grew by 1.4%, leading to an unemployment rate rise of 0.6 percentage points.
-In contrast, Rest of Queensland experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment.
-At the state level, as of 25-Nov, Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within West Gladstone.
-National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to West Gladstone's employment mix suggests local employment should increase by 5.8% over five years and 12.5% over ten years.
+Manufacturing has particularly notable concentration with employment levels at 2.1 times the regional average.
+Agriculture, forestry & fishing has limited presence with 0.1% employment compared to 4.5% regionally.
+The ratio of workers to residents is 0.6, indicating a level of local employment opportunities above the norm.
+Over the past year, employment increased by 0.8% while labour force grew by 1.4%, causing the unemployment rate to rise by 0.6 percentage points.
+In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a smaller increase in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that West Gladstone's employment should increase by 5.8% over five years and 12.5% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment